Tech-Inspire-SL/TreeventX/REVENUE_MODEL.md

 ---

-**GatherFlow is not trying to be Eventbrite.** We're solving a real problem for Sierra Leone event organizers: making it easier to sell tickets, collect payments, and manage attendees.
+**TreeventX is not trying to be Eventbrite.** We're solving a real problem for Sierra Leone event organizers: making it easier to sell tickets, collect payments, and manage attendees.

 **Keep it simple.
 Ship fast.
 Iterate based on feedback.** 🚀